ncn-foreigners/BlockingPy/docs/user_guide/evaluation_metrics.md

 As for other metrics:

-- **Accuracy and Specificity** : Those should usually be high since most pairs fall into the **FN** category due to the nature of blocking.
+- **Accuracy and Specificity** : Those should usually be high since most pairs fall into the **TN** category due to the nature of blocking.

 - **Precision** : Low precision scores would be adressed in the later stages of entity matching procedure as most False Positive pairs would be eliminated during one-to-one comparison.